falconsmilie/phospy/README.md

 - `localization_prob` must stay within `[0, 1]`.
 - `predMat` values must stay within `[0, 1]`.
+- file-loaded total and phospho headers are cleaned to lowercase snake case before validation, so duplicate cleaned names are rejected.
 - `predMat` and the phosphosite matrix must overlap by at least one phosphosite row, and that overlap must cover at least 10% of the phosphosite matrix.
 - Protein correction normalises gene identifiers before matching and, by default, refuses to drop unmatched phosphosite